-July 2016 - Louis VII's son, Philippe Auguste, was much more ambitious and smarter than his father.
+April 2017 - Louis VII's son, Philippe Auguste, was much more ambitious and smarter than his father.
 Philippe came to the throne in 1180 AD, when he was only fourteen years old.
 He began well by marrying a woman who brought a rich part of France called Artois as her dowry, so he had more power and more money than his father had.
 Then Philippe encouraged Richard and John of England to fight against their father, Henry, so as to weaken England's hold on French territory in Normandy and Aquitaine.
 Philippe went on the Third Crusade, in 1188 AD (when he was 22), but came home early to continue pushing the English out of France.
 Richard's early death made this much easier, because John was not a good soldier.
 After Friedrich Barbarossa's death in 1190, Germany fell into civil war, which also helped Philippe get more power.
 In 1212, he sent an army into the south of France on the Albigensian Crusade, killing tens of thousands of Cathars.
 With control over the south of France, the French kings became much, much richer.
 Money flowed from the south to the north, paying for the great cathedrals.
+(And was it Philip who brought sorghum to France from Islamic Spain?)
 By the time Philippe died in 1223, at the age of 61, he had created a loyal civil service which administered and oversaw every province of his kingdom, all over France.

 Philippe's son Louis VIII took over when Philippe died, and continued the Albigensian crusade.
 When he won, in 1226, Louis VIII forced Count Raymond of Toulouse to marry his daughter to one of Louis' sons, so that the French kings took over the direct rule of Toulouse (because Raymond had no sons, his daughter inherited his property).
 But Louis died later that same year.